-The Board recognises that risk in Polokwane Housing Association is a complex and diverse concept, and that there are SBUs of the entity working at managing risk exposures.
-It is the intention that these SBUs will work together in a consistent and integrated manner, with the overall objective of reducing risk, as far as reasonably practicable.
+The Board recognises that risk in Polokwane Housing Association is a complex and diverse concept, and the entity works at managing risk exposures.
+It is the intention that the entity will work together in a consistent and integrated manner, with the overall objective of reducing risk, as far as reasonably practicable.